 Unless you have been living under a rock the last few months you may have heard a little something about Tom Brady and the Patriots (allegedly) deflating footballs.

 Heated debates rage on as to whether or not they actually adjusted the balls PSI (highly possible) and whether or not deflating them would actually give the Patriots an advantage (doubtful).
 I’d like to talk about another type of deflation, the deflation of your cost per conversion in the PPC game.
-If you couldn’t tell that was my quasi attempt at newsjacking, but hopefully now I have your attention and we can discuss some strategy.
+If you couldn’t tell that was my quasi attempt at newsjacking, but hopefully, now I have your attention and we can discuss some strategy.
 Most would agree that dramatically lowering your cost per conversion without sacrificing too many total conversions is a great thing.
 In order to achieve this goal I have just one word for you, “Bing”.
-Here is a case study demonstrating how duplicating your AdWords campaign in Bing, may just give you the results you are looking for.
+Here is a case study demonstrating how duplicating your Google Ads campaign in Bing, may just give you the results you are looking for.

 If you want to take a page from Tom Brady’s book and deflate your cost per conversion numbers, Bing may be the best place to get the job done.
 I understand that this is just one instance of success and this may not work for every client or campaign.
-And by no means am I recommending shutting off AdWords entirely to replace it with Bing, but if you have a client that understands the big picture, this is a good way to make the overall paid marketing results work better.
+And by no means am I recommending shutting off Google Ads entirely to replace it with Bing, but if you have a client that understands the big picture, this is a good way to make the overall paid marketing results work better.
 Want some more tips and tricks of the trade?
 Feel free to contact us about digital media services!

 Since 2012 Universal Analytics (UA) has been the gold standard website performance tracker.
 Most of you that use Google Analytics are probably [...]

 Today’s digital marketers are looking for ways to streamline and automate their workflow in order to save hours that can be spent in more meaningful [...]